 - Publications of legal proceedings and notices in newspapers and government gazettes.

-The types of credit related information which will be included in the credit report from CTOS will include bankruptcy, legal action and even case statuses.
-It will also detail an individual’s business exposure, business ownerships and directorships, if any.
+The types of credit-related information which will be included in the credit report from CTOS will include bankruptcy, legal action and even case statuses.
+It will also detail an individual’s business exposure, business ownership and directorships, if any.

 Similar to CCRIS, CTOS does not provide comments, opinions or blacklist any individuals.
 Aside from that, you can also obtain your own credit report from CTOS through MyCTOS.
 First, you will need to register to obtain your CTOS User ID, and once your ID has been activated you will be able to access your credit report from MyCTOS anytime over the internet and even through the CTOS app.